backloop/remember/README.md

 ## remember-backup
 With the remember-tunnel active it is possible to use several exisiting backup tools through the SSH tunnel.
 This script package is describes the use of remember-backup.sh for backup.
 The backup is based on rsync with hard-links to create complete, browsable backups with minimal bandwidth usage.
 Configurable backup rotation is also implemented.

+### Pre-requisites
+* Automated login from ONSITE_SERVER to OFFSITE_SERVER though the reverse SSH tunnel must be configured (public keys must be shared from ONSITE_SERVER to OFFSITE_SERVER and known_hosts file on ONSITE_SERVER must be updated).
+The most straight forward method is to manually configure a normal ssh login from ONSITE_SERVER to OFFSITE_SERVER through the reverse SSH tunnel that can be performed without user interaction.

 TODO: Describe usage